389ds/389ds.github.io/docs/389ds/design/worker-threads.md

 - create an instance
 - get the monitoring results
 - check that waitingthreads+busythreads == configured number of threads
 - run pstack of server and check that number of connection_threadmain is the expected one
 - increase the number of threads
 - check that waitingthreads+busythreads == configured number of threads
 - run pstack of server and check that number of connection_threadmain is the expected one
 - decrease the number of threads
 - check that waitingthreads+busythreads == configured number of threads
-- run pstack of server and check that number of connection_threadmain is the expected one
+- run pstack of server and check that number of connection_threadmain is the expected on

+And some manual tests that should be done at least once:

+- Test with 1000 workers threads and check how long it takes to get a pstack.
+  (both when the server is idle and while running a searchrate/ldclt load)

 ### Considered Alternatives

 - improving old worker thread algorithm to be able to change the number of threads dynamically.
 (Rejected because a prototype showed that on my laptop, when using trivial jobs that atommically increment a counter, the proposed algorithm was 6 time faster than the older)
 - Adjusting automatically the number of threads to the load.
 (Rejected because an hard limit is still needed to limit the resource use if an operation blocks the server for some time - and with the new algorithm useless configured threads should not have a noticeable impact (except on the virtual memory footprint)
 - while pushing job in waiting_job queue:
   - Do not limit list size (Rejected because of the risk of exhausting the system resources)
   - alloc job list element (while keeping the global lock or use pre-alloced elements as in current code).
 Rationnal: This queuing occurs when incomming job load is higher that what the working threads can handle, so the priority is to let the worker threads picks new job as fast as possible and we can slow the listening threads.
+Furthermore monitoring info are there to let administrator or external healthcheck tool take the decision.
-- Using NSPR thread / mutex / condvar or using pthreads
+- Using NSPR thread / mutex / condvar or using pthreads: pthreads was chosen because there is less overhead and as on linux nspr relies on pthreads

 ---------------------------------